-The final step of long-term alcohol rehab is outpatient rehab.
+The final step of long-term rehab is outpatient rehab.
 The structure of outpatient therapy allows clients the freedom to maintain their day-to-day routine while incorporating multiple therapy sessions per week, including both individual and group therapy.
 Outpatient rehab allows you to integrate what you’ve learned throughout long-term alcohol rehab into your day-to-day life, easing the transition out of treatment and into an alcohol-free lifestyle.

-Who should go to long-term alcohol rehab?
+Who should go to long-term rehab?

-If you or a loved one is struggling to live your everyday life without relying on alcohol to cope with your feelings, emotions or get through the day, long-term alcohol rehab may be right for you.
-Regardless of how your reliance on alcohol began or how long you’ve been suffering from an alcohol addiction, a rehabilitation program will enable you to safely detox and will arm you with the tools you need to live a healthier life free from addiction.
+If you or a loved one is struggling to live your everyday life without relying on alcohol to cope with your feelings, and emotions or get through the day, long-term alcohol rehab may be right for you.
+Regardless of how your reliance on alcohol began or how long you’ve been suffering from alcohol addiction, a rehabilitation program will enable you to safely detox and will arm you with the tools you need to live a healthier life free from addiction.
 Your course of treatment will be personalized to your individual needs, ensuring you the best possible chance at success in healing.

-Long-Term Alcohol Rehab at Evolve Indy
+Alcohol Rehab at Evolve Indy

 At Evolve Indy, we specialize in helping those struggling with alcohol addiction to detox safely in our premier recovery center in Indianapolis, with evidence-based treatment for substance abuse that results in our clients living healthier lives free from addiction.
 If you or a loved one is struggling with an addiction to alcohol, our long-term alcohol rehab program can help you get the start you need in your recovery.
 Contact us today to learn more about long-term alcohol rehab treatment and to get started.